coder/coder/docs/admin/templates/managing-templates/devcontainers/add-devcontainer.md

 # Add a dev container template to Coder

 A Coder administrator adds a dev container-compatible template to Coder (Envbuilder).

-When a developer creates their workspace, they enter their repository URL as a [parameter](../../extending-templates/parameters.md).
+This allows the template to prompt for the developer for their dev container repository's URL as a [parameter](../../extending-templates/parameters.md) when they create their workspace.
 Envbuilder clones the repo and builds a container from the `devcontainer.json` specified in the repo.

-//tabs UI | CLI | Registry (/starter-templates?tag=devcontainer)
+You can create template files through the Coder dashboard, CLI, or you can choose a template from the [Coder registry](https://registry.coder.com/templates?tag=devcontainer):

 <div class="tabs">